yanni4night/sogou-passport/README.md

 This is a tentative improvement for sogou passport javascript library.

-It's still under developing,see <http://passport.ufo.sogou-inc.com>.
+Continuous developing is still on,see <http://passport.ufo.sogou-inc.com>.

 build
 ======